tytydraco/yessleep/out/The_Stars_Are_Disappearing_and_I_Know_Why_Part_1.md

 A knock on my office door startled me from my thoughts.
 The sudden intrusion felt like a physical shock after so many hours of solitary focus.
 I turned, bleary-eyed, to see Sarah standing in the doorway, her face pale and tight with worry.

-“Timothy,” she whispered, glancing nervously over her shoulder, “they’re waiting for you in the conference room.
-Dr. Ramirez just arrived.”
+“Doctor,” she whispered, glancing nervously over her shoulder, “they’re waiting for you in the conference room.
+Elena just arrived.”

 I felt a jolt of adrenaline.
 I hadn’t expected Elena to get involved so soon.
-Dr. Elena Ramirez, the director of the JWST project, was a formidable presence — brilliant, ambitious, and known for her no-nonsense approach.
+Elena, the director of the JWST project, was a formidable presence — brilliant, ambitious, and known for her no-nonsense approach.
 If she was here, it meant this was no longer a research curiosity.
 It was an emergency.

 “Right,” I muttered, brushing my unkempt hair back and fumbling for my glasses.
 “Let’s go.”

 The walk to the conference room felt like traversing a dark, lonely chasm.
 The usual hum of activity in the observatory was gone, replaced by an uneasy silence.
 I could feel the tension simmering in the air, the weight of too many sleepless nights bearing down on everyone.
 Something had shifted since our discovery of the Feeder.
 It wasn’t just the data or the unsettling images — it was the feeling that we were peering into something that should have remained hidden.

 The room was small, with the blinds drawn tight, a single table surrounded by grim-faced scientists.
 Elena stood at the head, her arms crossed.
-Beside her, Dr. Michael Yates, the observatory’s chief physicist and my oldest friend, leaned back in his chair, staring thoughtfully at the blank screen in front of him.
-Opposite him was Dr. Ravi Singh, a cosmologist whose brilliance was matched only by his volatility.
+Beside her, Dr. Yates, the observatory’s chief physicist and my oldest friend, leaned back in his chair, staring thoughtfully at the blank screen in front of him.
+Opposite him was Dr. Singh, a cosmologist whose brilliance was matched only by his volatility.

-“Timothy,” Elena said without preamble, fixing me with a sharp gaze as I took a seat.
+“Doctor,” Elena said without preamble, fixing me with a sharp gaze as I took a seat.
 “Explain.”

 I hesitated, glancing around the room.
 They were all waiting, their expressions a mix of curiosity and thinly veiled anxiety.
 I could feel Sarah’s presence at my side.
 We were standing on the precipice of something monumental, and I wasn’t sure if I could put it into words.